-CHASSE is currently working on the rebuilding of Frank Elementary in Guadalupe, Arizona.
-The pre-K through 5th grade school is undergoing a complete school rebuild while the campus remains active.
-The rebuild includes a new administration and learning commons building, a new multipurpose room, and a cafeteria building which will house three music classrooms that will be named and dedicated to Ronaldo and Elena Sanchez.
-The project includes ample opportunity for natural daylight in each space, polished concrete floors and carpet use, as well as outdoor dining and learning spaces.
+CHASSE recently completed the rebuilding of Frank Elementary in Guadalupe, Arizona.
+The pre-K through 5th grade school underwent a complete school rebuild while the campus remained active.
+The rebuild included a new administration and learning commons building, a new multipurpose room, and a cafeteria building which houses three music classrooms that were named and dedicated to Ronaldo and Elena Sanchez.
+The project includeed ample opportunity for natural daylight in each space, polished concrete floors and carpet use, as well as outdoor dining and learning spaces.
 There is also a new bus drop and parent drop off area with longer queuing areas and more parking opportunities.

-The rebuild is being performed in two phases.
-The campus is adding three new buildings for an approximate total of 79,400 square feet.
-The campus will have a two story building which is about 48,900 square feet and includes approximately 37 new classrooms.
+The rebuild was performed in two phases.
+The campus added three new buildings for an approximate total of 79,400 square feet.
+The campus has a two story building which is about 48,900 square feet and includes approximately 37 new classrooms.

-Below is a listing of new features and upgrades that will be integrated in Frank School’s rebuild.
+Below is a listing of new features and upgrades that are featured in Frank Elementary’s new school!

 - Natural daylight and LED lighting throughout.

 - 2012 Energy Code Requirements and Building Energy Management System in use.